sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 The operation must return a `DomainEvent` or take a `DomainEvent` as parameter.
 That event is published to the defined topic of the event bus when the operation has been invoked.

 As an alternative the `DomainEvent` instance can be created from the return value or parameters.
 The `DomainEvent` must have a matching constructor.
-In the below sample code the save operation of `CargoRepository` returns a Cargo.
-The save method is defined with a publish side effect that will create an instance of `CargoSavedEvent` holding the saved `Cargo` entity.
+In the below sample code the `save` operation of `CargoRepository` returns a `Cargo`.
+The `save` method is defined with a `publish` side effect that will create an instance of `CargoSavedEvent` holding the saved `Cargo` entity.

 ~~~
 Entity Cargo {